top of page

 平均して、リラックスするのに役立つ薬が与えられ、トワイライトセデーションを受けます。 Twilight sedation はイベント自体を忘れさせますが、これは鎮静中に起こることです。痛みの専門家が背中の皮膚を麻痺させます。次に、X 線画像を使用して、背骨の両側の背中に細い針を挿入します。彼らは染料を注入して、あなたを腹腔神経叢に直接突き刺します.神経叢が見つかったら、鎮痛剤を注射して、神経が痛みの信号を腹部に伝えるのをブロックします。施術後、背中が痛くなることがあります。

-What is done during a Celiac Plexus Block Percutaneous (through the back)?
+What is done during a Celiac Plexus Block Endoscopically?

 This procedure uses a scope that goes down your throat and uses an ultrasound probe to guide them into your plexus to inject the medication.
-This procedure normally takes 15 - 20 minutes.
+This procedure typically takes 15 - 20 minutes.

 Steps for procedure:

-• Patient receives IV and goes under sedation
+The patient receives an IV and goes under sedation

-Are there different types of medications used for CPBs?
+Are there different types of medications used for Celiac Plexus Block?

-Yes, there are different types of medications that can be used for CPBs.
-These can effect how long your blocks last as well as impact how the block itself works.
-If you have any reactions to the following medications you should bring that up with your provider.
-There are alternatives that can be used in most cases.
+Yes, different types of medications can be used for CPBs.
+These can affect how long your blocks last and how the block itself works.
+If you have any reactions to the following medications, you should bring them up with your provider.
+In most cases, alternatives can be used.

 Medication Types:

-The biggest difference between the standard CPB and Neurolytic CPB is the length of time they last.
+The most significant difference between the standard CPB and Neurolytic CPB is the time they last.
 Many find that the standard block doesn’t last as long as they need it to.
-So they get a block with a neurolytic agent.
+So, they get a block with a neurolytic agent.

 Celiac Plexus Block

-CPBs can have a range of a few hours to a few months.
-This range depends on what type of medication is used and how the patients body metabolism processes the medication.
+CPBs can last from a few hours to a few months.
+This range depends on the type of medication used and how the patient's body processes the medication.

 Neurolytic Plexus Block

-Neurolytic CPBs are considered a longer term pain relief version of the CPB.
-They last normally anywhere from 6 months to a year.
-This range depends on the type of medication used and how the patients body metabolism process the mediation.
+Neurolytic CPBs are considered a longer-term pain relief version of the CPB.
+They usually last anywhere from 6 months to a year.
+This range depends on the type of medication used and how the patient's body metabolism processes the medication.

 Can a Celiac Plexus Block be done without sedation?

 A Percutaneous CPB can be done without sedation.
-Some doctors still provide a local numbing agent before the procedure.
-If this is your first ever experience with nerve blocks it isn’t recommended to do it this way.
+However, some doctors still provide a local numbing agent before the procedure.
+If this is your first experience with nerve blocks, it isn’t recommended to do it this way.

 How will I feel after the block?